pragyaai/ndna/_llm/FAQ.md

 reveals increased or decreased latent complexity compared to the base model depending on cultural specificity or bias entrenchment.
 This allows us to systematically audit how cultural priors reshape the epistemic structure beyond output text {% cite arora2023stereoset %} {% cite perez2022discovering %} {% cite yang2024model %}.

-## How can belief vector field divergence detect unintended cultural dominance in merged or blended Ethnic LLMs?
+✶ **How can belief vector field divergence detect unintended cultural dominance in merged or blended Ethnic LLMs?**

-When blending Ethnic LLMs (e.g., a model fine-tuned on North American corpora with one fine-tuned on Asian corpora), we can monitor belief vector fields to detect latent cultural dominance:
+➠ When blending Ethnic LLMs (e.g., a model fine-tuned on North American corpora with one fine-tuned on Asian corpora), we can monitor belief vector fields to detect latent cultural dominance:

 $$\vec{v}_\ell^{(c)} = \nabla_{h_\ell} \log P(c \mid h_\ell)$$